dinovski/histomx/README.md

 cd ~/Desktop
 ```

+3. Dowload the histomx code:
+* Click the 'Code' button at the top of this repository and then 'Download ZIP'
+* Unzip and copy this directory ('histomx-main') to your working directory (eg. ~/Desktop)

-3. Install all R packages and dependencies.
+4. Install all R packages and dependencies.

-First, download the 'histomx_pckgs.Rdmpd' file in the 'static' directory.

-Then run the following commands in the terminal or in RStudio.
+Run the following commands in the terminal or in RStudio.
 This will only install missing packages and dependencies.

 ```
 R

-source("~/Downloads/histomx_pckgs.Rdmpd")
+source("~/Desktop/histomx-main/static/histomx_pckgs.Rdmpd")
 ip <- as.data.frame(installed.packages())
 to_install <- setdiff(histomx_pckgs$package, ip$Package)
 BiocManager::install(to_install)

 quit(save="no")
 ```

-4. Dowload the histomx code:
-* Click the 'Code' button at the top of this repository and then 'Download ZIP'
-* Unzip and copy this directory ('histomx-main') to your working directory (eg. ~/Desktop)

 5. In the terminal window, navigate to the histomx directory:
 ```